gergopool/ssl_eval/README.md

 ## How

 For accurate offline evaluation researchers use random crops of images.
-In contrast, this repository takes only a few crops of images, saves the generated embeddings to RAM and quickly iterates that with a large batch size and Adam optimizer.
+In contrast, this repository takes only a few crops of images, saves the generated embeddings to RAM and quickly iterates that with a large batch size and apex's LARC optimizer.

 ## Target audience